denizonm/Collections-for-GarlicOS/README.md

     "COLLECTIONS": "/bin/sh",
 4. (optional) backup the /CFW/retroarch/.retroarch/content_favorites.lpl file in case i made a mistake You're done!

-# Usage
-pressing a collection will autosave the current one and replace the favorites with the selected one (your current favs will autosave to the "Favorites" collection when you first use it.)

 # Adding New Collections
 1. copy & paste any collection file (don't touch the "Coll" folder)